sartak/sartak.org/writing/learning-to-build-abstractions-in-quartz-composer.md

 <img width="392" height="267" src="/img/blog/learning-to-build-abstractions-in-quartz-composer/notes.png">

-Those three yellow blocks are essentially the same code duplicated with slightly different parameters.
+Those three yellow blocks are essentially the same code.
+The yellow block does not explicitly group these patches; they are nothing more than spacially contained in a particular region on the canvas.
+The yellow block is equivalent to a source code comment.

+These blocks contain the same patches duplicated with slightly different parameters.
 That is naturally a bit offensive to me as a programmer.
+If possible I would like to clean up that repetition.
+But I'm not even sure that I can.

-So I'd like to clean that up.
-If Quartz Composer provides no tools to abstract away chunks of your composition, then it's nothing more than a toy.
-But if you *can* build bigger, reusable units of design, then Quartz Composer is certainly worth looking into.
+If Quartz Composer provides no tools to abstract away chunks of your composition, then it is nothing more than a shiny toy.
+But if you *can* build bigger, reusable units of design, then it is worthy of study.

-So let's learn how to build abstractions in Quartz Composer.
+Let's learn how to build abstractions in Quartz Composer.
 Together!
 This is my very first day with Quartz Composer, so there are going to be some false starts.
 Bear with me. :)

 ## Macros